 Pursuing higher education isn’t that obvious for you because of an impairment or because your combining it with a family, top sport, a job or your own company?
 Your care coach can help you apply for education- and exam facilities.
 This way pursuing a higher education is feasible.
 Do you need a special status (education and examination facilities for disorders or learning disabilities, individual circumstances or a work, entrepreneur or top-class sports status)?
 Schedule an appointment by sending an email to your care and diversity coach.

 A secondary education diploma is an admission ticket to the university college.
 If you don’t have the required diploma and you are 21 or older you can sit an entrance exam.
 More information?
 See the service study advice.
-Are you already enrolled at Artevelde University College but would you like to apply for an exemption?
+Are you already enrolled at Artevelde University of Applied Sciences but would you like to apply for an exemption?
 Contact your study track manager.

 Would you like to get more information about the possibilities concerning student finance?

 Check here the 3 conditions in order to receive a scholarship from the Flemish Community.

 You cannot buy study materials second-hand or exchange study materials in the Artevelde shops.